bkhabs/diem-bof/diem-charter.md

 Documents produced by the working group will address one or more of the following topics.

+ 1. Identification of representative use cases embracing the range of potential needs.
- 1. In-depth development and analysis of requirements.
+ 2. Collection and analysis of requirements.
- 2. Security framework for digital emblems.
+ 3. Analysis of the security needs for digital emblems.
- 3. Solutions that satisfy requirements and security needs for targe use cases.
+ 4. Development of solutions that satisfy requirements and security needs for targe use cases.